apache/maven-resolver/src/site/markdown/local-repository.md

 ## Shared access to Local Repository

-In case of shared (multi-threaded, multi-process or even multi host) access to local repository coordination is required, as local repository is hosted on file system, and each thread may read and write concurrently into it, causing other threads get incomplete or partially written data.
+In case of shared (multi-threaded, multi-process or even multi host) access to local repository, coordination is a must, as local repository is hosted on file system, and each thread may read and write concurrently into it, causing other threads to get incomplete or partially written data.

-Hence, since Resolver 1.7.x line, there is a pluggable API called "Named Locks" available, providing out of the box lock implementations for cases:
+Hence, since Resolver 1.7.x version, there is a pluggable API called "Named Locks" available, providing out of the box lock implementations for cases like:

 * multi-threaded, in JVM locking (the default)
 * multi-process locking using file system advisory locking
-* multi-host locking using Hazelcast or Redisson (needs Redisson or Hazelcast cluster)
+* multi-host locking using Hazelcast or Redisson (needs Hazelcast or Redisson cluster)

 For details see [Named Locks module](maven-resolver-named-locks/).